December 15, 2023

 What to Wear at the European Christmas Markets

 People from all over the world flock to the European Christmas markets.
 You hear many different languages spoken while you’re walking around with stars in your eyes, wondering how you waited so long to go.
 When I decided to sign up for the group tour headed to Europe for the Christmas markets, I wondered what I was going to pack.
 Where I live is very tropical, so I don’t have a bunch of cold-weather clothes (aside from my coat obsession).
-Despite this fact, and now that I have actually gone on the trip, I’m going to help you prepare and tell you what to wear at the European Christmas markets.
+Despite this fact, and now that I have actually gone to the markets more than once, I’m going to help you prepare and tell you what to wear at the European Christmas markets.
 You’ll want to take note so you can enjoy them to the fullest.
 This list is compiled from several of the women who joined me on this adventure.

 Image